James Kudelka

 James Kudelka, OC (born September 10, 1955 at Newmarket, Ontario), is a Canadian choreographer, dancer, and director.
-He was the artistic director of the National Ballet of Canada from 1996 to 2005, now serving as the National Ballet's artist in residence.
+He was the artistic director of the National Ballet of Canada from 1996 to 2005, following which he served as the National Ballet's Resident Choreographer.

 Biography

 Kudelka began choreographing while a student at the National Ballet School.
-He gained critical attention for dramatic ballets such as A Party (1976) and Washington Square (1979).
+He joined The National Ballet of Canada in 1972 at 16 and gained critical attention for dramatic ballets such as A Party (1976) and Washington Square (1979).

 Les Grands Ballets Canadiens

 Frustrated by what he saw as a lack of creative commitment at the National Ballet, Kudelka joined Les Grands Ballet Canadiens in 1981 where he was a principal dancer.
 There his choreography changed toward a less dramatic style in works such as In Paradisum (1983) and Alliances (1984).

 He was resident choreographer of Les Grands Ballets from 1984 to 1990, while also creating works for other companies such as the Joffrey Ballet, the San Francisco Ballet and the American Ballet Theatre.